tomheston/fragility-metrics/README.md

 ## Usage

-1. Open the notebook in Colab (link above) and click run (the arrow at the upper left of the code)
+1. Open the notebook in Colab (link above) and click Run.
-2. Enter your 2×2 contingency table values (`a, b, c, d`) at the prompts at the bottom of the page.
+2. Enter your 2×2 contingency table values (`a, b, c, d`) at the prompts.
 3. The script will compute:
    - **UFI** (unit fragility index)
    - **PFI** (percent fragility index)